flyaflya/causact/README.md

 ## Installation

+You can install the current release version of the package from CRAN:

+    install.packages("causact")

+or the development version from GitHub:

     install.packages("remotes")
     remotes::install_github("flyaflya/causact")

-`causact` requires the `greta` package for Bayesian updating.
-Install `greta` using the instructions available here:
+`causact` requires the `greta` package for Bayesian updating, which in turn, requires a specific version of `TensorFlow`.
+Install both `greta` and `TensorFlow` using the instructions available here:
 <http://causact.com/install-greta.html>

 ## Usage